-The most practical way of defining the concept of Floor Area Ratio (FAR) is through an example.
-FAR of 100 means that as a homeowner you can build a one story building on your plot or a two story building on half your plot.
-FAR of 200 means that you can build a two story building on your plot or a four story building over half of your plot, and so on.
+To explain the concept of Floor Area Ratio (FAR), we will take the help of an example.
+An FAR of 100 means that, as a homeowner in Gurgaon, you can build a one-story building on your plot or a two-story building on half your plot.
+FAR of 200 means that you can build a two-story building on your plot or a four-story building over half of your plot, and so on.

 Every city is just like a structure and therefore is constrained by the capacity it can withstand.
 If you go beyond this capacity then it can lead to various issues.
 The same goes for Gurgaon.